 51% follow people they know in real life, 33% follow actors, and nearly 1 in 4 follow sports stars.

 Word-of-mouth and personal suggestions are core marketing concepts that are more relevant right now than ever, despite the distraction of digital advertising.
 Consumers are ignoring ads at a faster pace, and social media has eroded the control brands have on their personality, image and voice.
 It has also changed consumer buying habits and put them in charge of determining how truthful and authentic brands are.
 Over 85% of people now say authenticity is important when deciding what brands they like and support.
-That is particularly true for younger consumers.
+That is particularly true for younger consumers, and a perfect reason to jump on advocacy marketing.

 An organization’s message is now firmly in the hands of individual voices, collectively more powerful than even the largest marketing budgets.
 Forward-thinking marketers know that leveraging the right brand advocates on social can multiply those individual voices into thousands, and proxies for these trustworthy people connectors can do more harm for a brand than good.